 - Trans fats: This type of fat is rare in nature but has been widely used in processed foods.
 Trans fats are created by adding hydrogen molecules to unsaturated fats to make them shelf-stable.
 Trans fats are generally unhealthy, and the FDA regulates their use in food products.

 Although all fats are built of fatty acids, most discussion of fatty acids centers around the polyunsaturated and monounsaturated types.
 The omega-3s and omega-6s are especially important.
 They are known as essential fatty acids because the body cannot manufacture them.
 They must be consumed in food.

 Most foods contain a mixture of fats.
 Even foods that contain healthy fatty acids may contain some saturated fats.
 Read labels and choose foods with the best ratio of healthy fats and unhealthy fats.

-It's also important to remember that all fats are high in calories and should be used sparingly.
+All fats are high in calories and should be used sparingly.
 Otherwise, they may lead to obesity and the associated health challenges.

-The benefits of fatty acids are found mainly in monounsaturated and polyunsaturated fats:
+The benefits of fatty acids are found mainly in monounsaturated and polyunsaturated fats.

 One of the best things you can do for your heart is to replace saturated fats in your diet with unsaturated fats.
 Healthier fats reduce your cholesterol levels and cut your risk of heart attack and stroke.